-This incredibly light and fluffy multigrain bread is the best of both worlds – light and fluffy bread, perfect for sandwiches or toast, but with the added goodness of whole grains and a crunchy, seedy topping.
+This incredibly light and fluffy multigrain bread is the best of both worlds – light and fluffy bread that is perfect for sandwiches or toast, together with the added goodness of whole grains and a crunchy, seedy topping.

-Today I’m sharing my latest daily bread of choice.
-It’s a light and fluffy multigrain bread, filled and topped with lots of grains.
+This light and fluffy multigrain bread recipe has become my favourite when it comes to a great everyday bread.
 It’s a “best of both worlds” bread, with a light and fluffy texture, combined with some whole grain goodness.
 And did I mention the lovely, crispy, toasted seed crust?

 The most common is a “7-grain” cereal mix.
 If you are in Canada, Bulk Barn sells both a 7-grain (Hard red wheat, barley, rye, steel cut oats, brown flaxseed, millet, buckwheat) and a 12-grain (Cracked wheat, cracked rye, cracked triticale, oat flakes, millet, cracked oats, barley flakes, sunflower seeds, natural sesame seeds, buckwheat grits, brown flaxseeds, yellow flaxseeds) cereal mix.
 Either of those will work fine.
-Bob’s Red Mill also has a 7-grain mix.
+Bob’s Red Mill also has a 7-grain cereal mix, as well as an 8, 10 or 12-grain cereal.

 If you can’t find any of those mixes, look for something like a porridge mix.
 Rogers makes a couple of Porridge mixes – Porridge Oats and Healthy Grains (oat flakes, oat bran, wheat bran and flaxseed) or Porridge Oats and Ancient Grains (Oat, rye, barley, spelt and khorasan flakes, oat bran, millet, flaxseed, quinoa flakes).
 Quaker makes a mix called Quaker Super Grains Hot Cereal, that is a mix of whole grain oats, flaxseed, and quinoa.